gbd77rc/esp32-iot-x509/docs/introduction.md

 ## So Lets Get On With The Journey

 There are many short tutorial out in the internet, but nothing to really show a journey on how to get a device securely connected to the cloud and make use of the data in visualization application.
-These articles will cover the end to end journey, from device developement, cloud registration, web application deployment and seeing the visualization at the end.
+These articles will cover the end to end journey, from device development, cloud registration, web application deployment and seeing the visualization at the end.
 I will try to keep the costs of the cloud down to the minimum by using the free tier where I can and be able to undeploy automatically when I can't.

 Each of these articles maybe broken into smaller ones, depending on the size of each one.
 I will try to limit them to 10 minutes of reading, just to keep it interesting.
 This introduction one will be shorter just to wet your appetite.